-Astronomia Vedica II
+Astronomia Vedica - Part II

-Cosmological Time Cycles in Eternal Astronomy, Sanatana Jyothis Saastra
+Cosmological Time Cycles in Indian Astronomy

 Long before Copernicus, Galileo & Ptolemy, Aryabhata propounded the Heliocentric Theory of Gravitation, that all planets revolve around the Sun due to celestial gravity.
 The term given to Celestial Gravity was Guru-tva-Akarshana, which also has a philosophic meaning.
 Guru represents the Master, the Inner Sun, symbolic of the Self and the planets that revolve represent the students who are on their way to Self_Actualisation !